Olga-Chitsvarina/Functional_And_Logic_Programming/README.md

 # HaskellPractice
-This folder will contain solutions to the different problems written in Haskell.
+This folder will contain solutions to the different problems.